houdiniproject/houdini/README.md

 > use a consistent version of Ruby (and different sets of installed gems) for different projects.
 You could also use rbenv
 > or simply build ruby from source.

-> *Note*: We don't recommend using Ruby 2.7, the current Ubuntu default at this time.
-Ruby 2.7 will function but spits out tons
-> of deprecation warnings when using Rails applications.

 > *Note*: We recommend building Ruby with jemalloc support as we
 > do in these instructions.
 In practice, it manages memory far
 > more efficiently in Rails-based projects.